 ABSTRACT

-The problem of continuous association of users to input events in group collaborative environmnets such as tabletops and interactive display walls is still very challenging task.
-In this paper, we present an architecture and proof-of-concept evaluation of MUSE – a multi-sensor framework, which provides scalable coupling method for sensors of the same kind to represent them seamlessly like a single device.
-It also enables association of users to actions they performed in an environment where multiple kinds of sensor devices are used (e.g., multi-touch sensor and camera tracking).
-The MUSE framework will allow further research in gesture extraction and multi-user control in group collaborative environments based on large high-resolution tiled-screens, both vertical (tiled display walls) and horizontal (tiled tabletops).
-Thus, the MUSE framework could become a base for design of multi-modal interfaces of next generation group collaborative environments, where combination of touch-based, touch-less and devicebased interaction is involved.
+The problem of continuous association of users to input events in group collaborative environments such as tabletops and interactive display walls continues to be a very challenging task.
+In this paper, we present an architecture and proof-of-concept evaluation of MUSE – a multi-sensor framework, which provides a scalable coupling method for sensors of the same kind to represent them seamlessly like a single device.
+It also enables association of users to actions they performed in an environment where multiple types of sensor devices are used (e.g., multi-touch sensor and camera tracking).
+The MUSE framework will allow further research in gesture extraction and multi-user control in group collaborative environments based on large, high-resolution tiled-screens, both vertical (tiled display walls) and horizontal (tiled tabletops).
+Thus, the MUSE framework could become a base for the design of multi-modal interfaces of next generation group collaborative environments, where a combination of touch-based, touch-less and device-based interaction is involved.

 [10] Lucia